QsDev/ddos-tool-csharp/README.md

 # DDOS Tool C#

-Commandline DDOS Tool written in C#.
+Windows DDOS Tool written in C#.
 <br>
 v0.1 Has been created by Stefan Damen.
 ## Getting Started